rmbw74/BangazonApi/README.md

 ```
 name = department name
 ### PUT
+using the URL  API/Department/{id}  Where ID = the id number of the Department you are updating
 Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```
 {